Professional Standards in the SNP

 - SFAs must develop a written food safety program based on Hazard Analysis Critical Control Points principles, which applies to any facility or part of a facility where food is stored, prepared, or served (7 CFR, Section 210.13[c]).

 SFA directors must keep a record of the training that employees complete to meet the annual training requirements.
-They may either use the USDA Professional Standards Training Tracking Tool or another method that must include:
+They may either use the USDA Professional Standards Training Tracker Tool or another method that must capture the following information:

 - Trainee’s first and last name

-- Trainee’s professional standards position (director, manager, or staff)
+- Job category (director, manager, full-time staff or part-time staff)

 - Date training completed

-Training is available from many sources, including the CDE; the California Professional Nutrition Education and Training Centers at the University of California, Davis, and San Jose State University; the USDA; the Institute of Child Nutrition; and professional organizations, such as the national School Nutrition Association and the CSNA.
+Training is available from many sources, including the CDE, the USDA, the Institute of Child Nutrition; and professional organizations, such as the national School Nutrition Association and the CSNA.
 Directors may also develop training for their staff or attend training from another SFA.

-New/Revised: Visit the CDE Professional Standards for SNP Personnel Web page at http://www.cde.ca.gov/ls/nu/pd-ps.asp to access all these resources.
+Visit the CDE Professional Standards web page at http://www.cde.ca.gov/ls/nu/pd-ps.asp to access all these resources in a user-friendly tab format.

 According to 7 CFR, Section 210.30(g), each school year the director must sign and date a self-certified statement that: (1) the director meets the hiring standards, and (2) each employee, including the director, has completed the applicable training requirements.